Weyl metrizability of 3-dimensional projective structures and CR submanifolds: Conformal Beltrami theorem and the Einstein-Weyl condition

 \subsection{Acknowledgments}

 I would like to thank Daniel J. F. Fox and David Sykes for helpful conversations.
+I also thank the anonymous referee for many helpful and clarifying comments and corrections.
 I acknowledge partial support by the grant PID2020-116126GB-I00 provided via the Spanish Ministerio de Ciencia e Innovaci\'on MCIN/ AEI /10.13039/50110001103 as well as partial funding from the Tromsø Research Foundation (project “Pure Mathematics in Norway”) and the UiT Aurora project MASCOT.
 Some parts of this article was done when I was at Masaryk University for which I would like to acknowledge the grant GA22-00091S.
 The EDS calculations are done using Jeanne Clelland's \texttt{Cartan} package in Maple.